dboddie-canonical-work/disgorged-docs/hardware-io-interfaces.rst

 1. **Connection permissions**: :ref:`auto-connect <the-interface-auto-connection-mechanism>` \| :ref:`privileged <interface-management>` \| :ref:`super-privileged <super-privileged-interfaces>` Connection requirements are dependent on which store a developer is using.

-   -  `Global Snap Store <glossary-snap-store>`__: privileged and super-privileged interfaces require store approval because of the level of trust and permissiveness these interfaces have, which is also why certain interfaces need certain oversight.
+   -  :ref:`Global Snap Store <glossary-snap-store>`: privileged and super-privileged interfaces require store approval because of the level of trust and permissiveness these interfaces have, which is also why certain interfaces need certain oversight.
 See :ref:`Permission requests <permission-requests>` for further details.
-   -  `Dedicated Snap Store <glossary-dedicated>`__: trust and permissiveness are now the responsibility of the store owner, and many privileged interface connections can be self-served and defined within the dedicated snap store and the device context.
+   -  :ref:`Dedicated Snap Store <glossary-dedicated>`: trust and permissiveness are now the responsibility of the store owner, and many privileged interface connections can be self-served and defined within the dedicated snap store and the device context.

 2. **Interface connections**: hardware IO interfaces \| app-provided interfaces \| other interfaces

-   -  **Hardware IO interfaces**: These require either a `slot <interface-management-slots-plugs>`__ to be defined by a device’s *gadget snap* or an interface with `Hotplug support <https://snapcraft.io/docs/hotplug-support>`__, in which case the slot appears from the system snap.
+   -  **Hardware IO interfaces**: These require either a :ref:`slot <interface-management-slots-plugs>` to be defined by a device’s *gadget snap* or an interface with `Hotplug support <https://snapcraft.io/docs/hotplug-support>`__, in which case the slot appears from the system snap.

-      -  An unconstrained `auto-connection <the-interface-auto-connection-mechanism-autoconnect>`__ cannot be used because there may be *many slots of a given interface*, resulting in ambiguity that requires an extensive set of store rules to manage and maintain.
+      -  An unconstrained :ref:`auto-connection <the-interface-auto-connection-mechanism-autoconnect>` cannot be used because there may be *many slots of a given interface*, resulting in ambiguity that requires an extensive set of store rules to manage and maintain.
       -  Each plug should therefore be connected to a slot, for example:

          -  green led plug on app => green led slot on gadget